TrellixVulnTeam/ratel-tests_DAVJ/fscq/README.md

   ```
     $ make
   ```
-How to Run single-syscall with Ratel?
+How to run single-syscall with Ratel?
 -----------------------------------
 We have provided a **run.sh** file in the folder which runs all the tests with proper parameters.
 Make sure run.sh has execution permission and you already have ratel, libapp.so and libdynamorio.so in the same folder.
   ```